Below is a quick summary of the Pritikin Diet. For all the details, scroll down to the section entitled “Food Choices For a Lifetime Of Good Health.”

 - Leafy Greens Recipes | Go Green In 90 Seconds

 - 7 Healthy Cooking Secrets From the Chefs at the Pritikin Health Resort

 - Anti-Aging Foods

 - Resveratrol and Diabetes

 - Diet Pills, Diet Miracles – What To Watch Out For

 - Healthy Snacks – 7 Quick and Easy Combos

 - Are You Getting Enough Vitamin D?

-- Whole Grains and Weight Loss – Which Grains Work Best?
+- The Best Whole Grains For Weight Loss

 - Ideas for Simple, Healthy Sandwiches